-This Style Guide provides writers with general principles and specific guidance for developing content for Military Community and Family Policy websites and applications, eLearning modules, print products such as guides or brochures, and conference materials.
+This style guide provides writers with general principles and specific guidance for developing content for Military Community and Family Policy websites and applications, eLearning modules, print products such as guides or brochures, and conference materials.
 These guidelines follow those established by The Associated Press Stylebook and Webster’s New World College Dictionary.
 They also support the consistent use of Military OneSource’s brand voice in all communications.

-You’ll find general guidance in this portion of the guide, including instruction on capitalization, spelling, preferred usage and so on, along with many examples.
+You’ll find general direction in this portion of the guide, including instruction on capitalization, spelling, preferred usage and so on, along with many examples.
 Under Terms A-Z, you’ll find more specific instruction alphabetically.
 When preparing to write any document, remember that our readers lead busy lives and many other resources and outlets compete for their time.
 Consider the following writing tips:

 - What’s in it for them

 - Why they should read it in the first place

 - Why they should read your piece instead of someone else’s

 Use some basic techniques.
 Your readers are busy people seeking information.
 Use their time wisely.